TylerFair/tess-sector-search/README.md

-This code builds off of the public QLP FFI code by C. X. Huang.
+TESS Sector Search and Analysis Tools

+This project provides a suite of tools for analyzing TESS (Transiting Exoplanet Survey Satellite) sectors, handling the extraction of cadences, spacecraft and camera pointings, directory creation for sector searches, and catalog generation.
+It also includes functionality to generate and execute PBS scripts for high-performance computing (HPC) environments.

+Modules

+tess_sector_search.py: Main script for sector analysis, including cadence handling, pointing information retrieval, directory setup, and catalog creation. pbs_script_generator.py: Module for generating and executing PBS scripts for HPC usage.
+Features

-tess_sector_search.py can be used to find the start and end cadences of each orbit in a sector, save and use the spacecraft and camera pointings and create directories for a sector search.
+Determine start and end cadences for each orbit in a sector.
-It can also generate catalogs for all stars in a given cam/ccd image.

-pbs_script_generator.py is a module invoked in tess_sector_search.py and can be used to generate PBS scripts for HPC use, as well as executing the same scripts.
+Retrieve and utilize spacecraft and camera pointing data.
+Create necessary directories for a sector search.
+Generate star catalogs for specific camera/CCD images.
+Generate and execute PBS scripts for data processing on HPC systems.

-### Example Usage ###
+Usage

+Command-Line Execution
+Run the tess_sector_search.py script with the desired sector and orbit numbers.
+Optional arguments include specifying a path, generating catalogs, and controlling the execution of download, photometry, and light curve scripts.

+shell
+Copy code
-if executing on shell through main: python tess_sector_search.py <sector> <orbit> <--path=default> <--catalog=False> <--download=False> <--photometry=False> <--lc=False>
+python tess_sector_search.py <sector> <orbit> [--path=default] [--catalog=False] [--download=False] [--photometry=False] [--lc=False]

-else:
+Module Import
+The script can also be used as a module, allowing the execution of specific functions as needed.

+python
+Copy code
+from tess_sector_search import SectorSetup, PBSRun

+# Initialize the SectorSetup with desired parameters
-tess_processor = SectorSetup(args.sector, args.orbit, args.path)
+tess_processor = SectorSetup(sector, orbit, path)
-tess_processor.catalog_required = args.catalog  # Set the flag based on the user's choice
+tess_processor.catalog_required = catalog

-    # Create all sector files
+# Create all necessary files for the sector
 tess_processor.create_sector_files()

-    # Generate PBS Scripts
+# Generate PBS scripts for data processing
 tess_processor.generate_pbs_scripts()

 # Initialize PBSRun with the created PBSScript instance
 pbs_run = PBSRun(tess_processor.pbs_script)

-    # Count the number of scripts to run
+# Execute specific scripts
-scripts_to_run = sum([args.download, args.photometry, args.lc])

-if args.download:
+if download:
     pbs_run.download()
-    if scripts_to_run > 1:
-        print("Waiting 6 hours before running the next script") time.sleep(21600)  # 6 hours
+    # Additional logic for timing between script executions...

-if args.photometry:
+if photometry:
     pbs_run.photometry()
-        # Check if light curve script is also scheduled to run
-    if args.lc:
-        print("Waiting 12 hours before running the light curve script") time.sleep(43200)  # 12 hours
+    # Additional logic for timing between script executions...

-if args.lc:
+if lc:
     pbs_run.lc()
+Dependencies

+Python 3.x
+Requests
+Pandas
+Subprocess
+Ensure all dependencies are installed to use the scripts effectively.

+Authors

+Tyler R. Fairnington, building off of public QLP by Chelsea X. Huang.